Gustavo L. Garcia: Human Rights Commission

+as well as education, police-community relations, ambulance service, and the Economy Furniture strike.
+Garcia investigated and helped expose discrimination at the Austin Housing Authority.

+Building upon this work he helped write a Fair Housing Ordinance, which was passed in 1968 by the City Council, however the Austin Board of Realtors (ABOR) soon lead a petition drive and the ordinance was repealed in a citywide vote.

+Garcia served two years on the Commission and left when his term expired in 1969.

+Austin School Board

-Despite leaving the commission, García continued to be involved in politics and the ongoing civil rights struggle.
+After leaving the commission, García continued to be involved in politics and the ongoing civil rights struggle.
 He turned his attention to the Austin school board.
 In 1971 the first African-American school board member, Wilhelmina R. Delco, led a failed effort to appoint García to the board to fill an unexpired term.
 He ran for an open seat in 1972 and won.

 The practice of desegregation busing had begun, but the Austin school district resisted, fighting a federal discrimination order in court.
 The school district had been found in violation of the 1964.

 García, who had three children enrolled in Austin schools, supported court-ordered busing.
 However a majority of the board fought the busing decree in court, including Carole Keeton Strayhorn, who was the school board president.
 García consistently voted against the school district's appeals of the discrimination lawsuit.

 In 1975 García won a second term to the board and fellow board members chose him as president of the board.
 At the end of his second term in 1978 he left office.
 He ran for the State Board of Education in 1978 and 1982, losing both times to Will Davis.
 After his attempts to win statewide office, García turned his focus to his accounting business.